What Does Customs Cleared Mean For International Shipping?

 Who Handles Paperwork and Payments Needed For Customs Clearance?

-Typically, the Importer of Record or consignee (traditionally the buyer) is responsible for handling the necessary paperwork and making payments during the import process.
-However, this responsibility may vary depending on the Incoterms agreed upon in the shipping contract.
+Traditionally, the partying the key responsibilities of an IOR or the consignee (usually the buyer) is tasked with managing the required documentation and making necessary payments throughout the import process.
+However, these responsibilities can vary based on the Incoterms for risk-free shipping specified in the shipping contract.

 Egypt IOR acts as the third-party Importer of Record (IOR) provider.
 It is responsible for declaring the paperwork, paying the associated fees, and receiving the shipment.